modelbakery/StanfordUni-Stats-Learning/README.md

 ***
 #### This is a self-learning note.
 Beyond the given contents, slides and R codes from the course, some extra contents from recommended books, resources, personal codes are included for comprehensive understanding.

 #### Aim: There are many overlaps between statsitics learning and machine learning.
-My aim for this course is to get better scope on when and how to implement models and its parameters from the statistical aspects of approach.
+My aim for this course is to gain wider scope on when and how to implement models and its parameters from the statistical aspects of approach.
 ***
 Course Start Date: 11 2021